 - Dust Goggles – Getting alkali dust in your eyes is no fun; wear tight fitting goggles so dust won’t seep in.
 Etsy has some great choices!

 - Dust Mask – Inhaling alkali dust is also no fun!
+Check out some premium face masks here.

 - Sunscreen – Remember, the atmosphere at 4,000 feet is less protective against UV rays.
 Apply SPF 45 sunscreen every few hours!